 People with brown hair can potentially fit into every seasonal color palette, depending on the exact tone.
 However, Marilyn Monroe’s striking platinum blonde would typically fit the clear winter, clear spring, and light summer palettes.

 What Was Marilyn Monroe’s Seasonal Color Palette?

-Based on Marilyn Monroe’s eye color and the shade of her hair, the actress fits best into the clear spring palette.
+Based on Marilyn Monroe’s eye color and the shade of her hair, the celebrity fits best into the clear spring palette.
 Known for its bright and classic colors, clear spring contains typical paintbox shades such as true blue, green, orange, pink, and yellow.

 In many of Marilyn Monroe’s most famous photos and movie stills, she’s wearing shades from this seasonal palette.
-Let’s take a look at some of her most iconic moments to analyze why Monroe’s style suited her so well.
+Let’s take a look at some of her most iconic moments to analyze why Monroe’s style suited her so icon well.

 The Hot Pink Dress From ‘Gentlemen Prefer Blondes’, 1949

 When singing the famous track ‘Diamonds Are A Girl’s Best Friend’ on the set of ‘Gentlemen Prefer Blondes’ in 1949, Marilyn wore a strapless bustier dress in hot pink, complete with full-length gloves and diamond jewelry.
 Bright pink is a beautiful color for clear springs, as it complements their fair skin.